NLnetLabs/routinator/README.md

 particular, it allows the holder of an IP address prefix to publish which AS number will be the origin of BGP route announcements for it.

 All of these statements are published in a distributed repository.
-The Routinator 3000 will collect these statements into a local copy, validate their signatures, and output a list of associations between IP address prefixes and AS numbers in a number of useful formats.
+Routinator will collect these statements into a local copy, validate their signatures, and output a list of associations between IP address prefixes and AS numbers in a number of useful formats.

 ## Getting Started

-There’s two things you need for the Routinator: rsync and Rust.
+There’s two things you need for Routinator: rsync and Rust.
 You need the former because the RPKI repository currently uses rsync as its main means of distribution.
 You need the latter because that’s what the Routinator has been written in.
 Since this currently is a very early